TheLubab/BoringStatus/readme.md

 An agent is an independant executable that watches something and inform the app.

 Usually, it pings a URL for 200 status.
 But it can do anything you want it to.

+### data

+Postgres for all data and relations.

+TimescaleDB to manage heartbeats.